ToogaInc/ToogaBooga/README.md

 An open-source [Realm of the Mad God](https://www.realmofthemadgod.com/) designed for cross-verification, moderation, and raid management.

+## Warning

+The bot is **not ready for production.** In particular:
+- There are numerous bugs that I need to fix.
+- Lots of refactoring needs to be done (i.e. the codebase is very messy).
+- The documentation (including setup guide) is very incomplete.
+- I did not set up a testing suite or configure ESLint yet.
+- The project's name is a **placeholder** since I'm not creative enough to come up with a name.

+It is in your best interest to not use this bot in its current state.
+More work will be done to fix the bugs and refactor the codebase.
+Once the bot is sufficiently cleaned/fixed up, a public invite link will be available.

 ## Purpose

 The main purpose of this bot is to simplify verification and raid management in any Realm Discord server.
 This bot,